myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 **Generate password reset email**

-In order to reset the user's password, we will need some of the user's existing account credentials.
+In order to reset the user's password, we first need to know the users login information.
 After providing this information, we can use the Cayenne API to generate and send an email containing a password reset link.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524083818/Restaurant-iPhone_LogIn-1-3.png" width="346" height="615" alt="Sample App Forgot password screen"><br/><br/></p>